ben16w/minui-portmaster/README.md

 ## Artwork

 Artwork for ports will automatically be displayed in NextUI.
 This feature can be disabled by creating a file named `no-artwork` in the `/.userdata/<PLATFORM>/PORTS-portmaster` folder on your SD card.
+MinUI is currently not supported.

 ## Known Issues